 According to the

-Most women can consume three servings of carbohydrates per meal, while men can consume up to five servings per meal.
+Most females can consume three servings of carbohydrates per meal, while males can consume up to five servings per meal.
 One serving consists of 15 g of carbohydrates.

 When snacking in between meals, limit your carbs to about 15 g.
 A cup of strawberries falls within this range, so you can enjoy this snack without it affecting your blood sugar too much.

 It’s important to monitor your blood glucose level on a regular basis and take your diabetes medication as instructed.
-Certain lifestyle changes can also help you control your blood sugar, such as:
+Certain lifestyle changes can also help you manage your blood sugar, such as:

 If you have trouble keeping your blood sugar within a healthy range, consult your doctor.
 You may need to adjust your diabetes medication.
 Your doctor can also refer you to a diabetes educator or dietitian.